 The Commission requires the mover to have auto, cargo and general liability insurance on amounts prescribed by the Commission; however, the mover may have greater coverage than required.
 A certificate of insurance with all types of insurance required by the Commission indicated, and with “Customer” indicated as the certificate holder, is required to be provided by a mover to a customer upon request by the customer if the move is booked.

 Back to top

-THE THREE TYPES OF VALUATION
+THE TWO TYPES OF VALUATION